agbales/presidential-payments-api/README.md

 ## Routes

-/distinct
+**/distinct**

-**Distinct** is a helpful route because it returns every distinct value from every database key.
+This is a helpful route because it returns every distinct value from every database key.
 So, you can get a quick overview of the source, property, purpose, or other attributes associated with the spending.

-/expenditures
+**/expenditures**

-**expenditures** accepts queries for the database.
+Expenditures accepts queries for the database.
 See the example query below.

 ## Example Query